-Under Section 14 of the Rivers and Harbors Act (33 U.S.C. § 408), USACE may grant permission for the use, including modifications or alterations, of any USACE civil works project provided the proposed use would not be injurious to the public interest and would not impair the usefulness of the Civil Works project.
+Section 14 of the Rivers and Harbors Act (33 U.S.C. § 408) requires USACE's permission for the use, including modifications or alterations, of any flood control facility built by the U.S. to prevent impairment of the usefulness of the federal facility.
 The Authority manages Section 408 compliance through an MOU among the Authority, FRA, USEPA, and USACE (FRA et al. 2010).
 The MOU provides a process for the Authority to submit information early in the design process to confirm that the project as designed can feasibly achieve Section 408 compliance.
 The Guadalupe River crossing in San Jose and the Llagas Creek crossing near San Martin would require Section 408 permission under all four alternatives.
-As the local sponsor, SCVWD, now known as Valley Water, would be involved in the review of the design plans for the Guadalupe River crossing in San Jose and the Llagas Creek crossing near San Martin.
-To the extent required under Section 408, the Authority would seek a "Statement of No Objection" from Valley Water regarding the request for Section 408 permission from USACE.